-After college, I went traveling and then spent my 20s trying out different careers.
+After college, I went travelling and then spent my twenties trying out different careers.

 Whilst on maternity leave, I saw the advert for teacher training and saw that with my degree, I’d even get a bursary.